 Turned out that Chase's 'baby' was a Mustang convertible, one of the early models.
 1965, maybe, or 1966.
 Xander whistled over it.
-Despite the fact that the car was currently a rusted out piece of shit whose primary paint color was Bondo, it was clear to Xander's eye that Talkback was at least trying to slowly and surely restore the car to its classic condition.
-He was just doing it in a really weird way.
+Even though the car was currently a rusted-out piece of shit whose primary paint color was Bondo, it was clear to Xander's eye that Talkback was at least trying to slowly and surely restore the car to its classic condition.
+He was just doing it in a weird way.
 Why bother getting the seats re-upholstered, for example, when the rocker panel was still spotted with holes and rust?
 But it wasn't his car.
 It was a sweet ride, though.
 Talkback had already replaced all the tires, restored the engine to perfect working order, and had apparently had some work done on the shocks and the suspension.

 He let Louise sit up front with Sister Grimm while he took the back.
 The top was down, and as they accelerated up the Pacific Coast Highway, he took a moment to enjoy the feeling of the wind in his hair.
 His hair.
 Without thinking about it, he brought a handful of his hair around and looked at it.
 Golden blonde, and swiftly approaching waist length.
 Kara's memories – he still thought of them as being separate from his own memories – told him that once it got past a certain length, it stopped being as invulnerable as the rest of him and could be trimmed with a pair of scissors just like anyone else's hair.
 And yet he had just let it grow, because he thought it was prettier when long, and somehow that had made him feel better about himself.
 Better about being, physically, at least, a girl.
 He still refused to think of himself as female, but at least he could take steps to make it more palatable.